 Material classification: K5.x

-Rough machining is usually performed in an unhardened state and is comparable to high-alloy steel milling.
+Rough machining is typically performed on materials in an unhardened state and can be compared to milling high-alloy steel.

-Compared with NCI, the tool life when machining ADI is shortened to about 40%, and the cutting force is increased by about 40%.
+When machining ADI, tool life is reduced by approximately 40% compared to NCI, and cutting force is increased by roughly 40%.

 04 Milling of non-ferrous metal materials

-Machinability is mainly due to the difference in silicon content.
+Machinability is primarily determined by the variation in silicon content.

 Aluminum alloy with silicon content less than 13%